 Cost of training a Guide Dog

-Thanks to the generous and ongoing support of the general public, these Guide Dogs continue to be provided free of charge to anyone who needs them.
+Thanks to the generous and ongoing support of the general public, these Guide Dogs continue to be provided at no cost to clients.

-Guide Dogs NSW/ACT receives less than 3% government funding which means we rely upon public support to continue to provide these life-changing services.
+Guide Dogs NSW/ACT receives about 5% government funding which means we rely upon public support to continue to provide these life-changing services.

 How you can help

 There are many ways how you can help Guide Dogs NSW/ACT and Australians who are blind or vision impaired.
 Whether you’re an individual, someone representing a business, a student or a retiree, your support, large or small, will help to raise and train life-changing Guide Dogs and provide free services to those who need it.
 Find out more about how you can help.

 Turning a cute pup into a fully working Guide Dog involves a remarkable process.
 Here is a brief snapshot.

 All of our pups are born at the Guide Dog Breeding Centre to ensure they have the temperament and physical qualities suited for a future life as a Guide Dog.